 I’ve decided today to feature one of my favorite artists, Mort Künstler, who is best known for his more contemporary historical artwork of the Civil War and Old West.
 But in his early days Künstler was a prolific illustrator for men’s magazines and pulp paperbacks.
 Thanks to a terrific website called pulpcovers I was able to find both the original Künstler artwork along with the printed magazines for a particularly unique look at this often underrated art form.
 Click on any image for a larger version.

-Künstler was born in 1931, which puts him in his early 30s when many of these covers were drawn.
+Künstler was born in 1931, which puts him in his early 30s when many of these pulp magazine covers were drawn.
 He would often produce three cover and two inside illustrations a month, and sometimes worked under various pen names so it wouldn’t seem as if the same artist was doing so many illustrations.

 As you can see, in most cases the illustrations were drawn specifically to accommodate cover elements and type — the art direction seems very specific and tight.

 “Pulp” magazines are so named because of the high wood-pulp content of the paper they were printed on, which was cheap and of generally poor quality.
 The covers were usually printed on “slick” paper, but as you can see from the color shifts from the original artwork, reproduction was crude.